Download Catalog (PDF)

 Directed by Benny Brunner & Daniel Cil Brecher

 Millions of Jewish victims of the Holocaust have claimed and obtained monetary compensation for their persecution, enslavement, and dispossession.
+Blood Money investigates the motivations and political maneuvers which accompanied the complex restitution agreements.
 More

 Israel, 1991, 85 minutes, color/B&W